jandebr/amstradPc/docs/wiki/Distribute-using-getdown.md

 4. On the client pc, go into the folder and run either command (see [run modes](Run-modes))
     - `java -jar getdown.jar . default` for default mode
     - `java -jar getdown.jar . kiosk` for kiosk mode
-    - `java -jar getdown.jar . original` for original JavaCPC mode
+    - `java -jar getdown.jar . original` for original *JavaCPC* mode
-    - `java -jar getdown.jar` to keep the same mode from previous run
+    - `java -jar getdown.jar` to use the same mode as the previous run